Sudwala Caves is less than 50km from Sabie. Drive from Sabie towards Lydenburg on the R532 and take the R37

 Fees: R65/adult, R40/child (under 13 years)

-From Hazyview you can visit the Coffee Farm on the way back to Sabie via the R536 (45km
+From Hazyview you can return to Sabie via the R536 (45km

 back to Sabie), or you could visit the Shangaan Cultural Village if you return to Sabie via

 If you are staying until after dark at the Cultural Village the recommended route back to